Dog friendly newquay

 Beaches that were dog friendly all year round were a must, as were dog friendly places to eat & drink.

-One of our dogs was also fairly accident prone so proximity to a vet - and not being too isolated - was pretty important for us too!
+Proximity to a vet - and not being too isolated - was pretty important for us too!

 Beaches - all these local beaches are dog friendly all year round

 Towan Beach, Newquay:

 closest beach to ROKS and circa 7 mins walk (depending on eagerness of your canine pal!

 A nice sandy beach that's popular with local dogs as well

 You will need to pay attention to tide times as the beach disappears at high tide

 We like to take an early morning walk here and then walk across towards the harbour & town to get some breakfast

 Fistral Beach, Newquay:

 also easy to get to, especially if you take the shortcut across the golf course